-The nursery products levy, often known as the ‘pot levy’ was introduced at the request of the Nursery and Garden Industry Australia in 1989 after long and comprehensive consultation with the industry.
-The levy is based on the “action of putting a plant into a container with growing media” The industry has chosen to manage and measure this by making the levy payable on all containers in which plants are grown for resale.
+The nursery levy, often called the pot levy was introduced at the request of the Nursery and Garden Industry Australia in 1989 under the Primary Industries Levy Legislation.
+The levy is based on the action of putting a plant into a container with growing media for growing on or for sale.

-While it is referred to as the ‘pot levy’ it is also payable on plastic bags, root control bags, degradable pots, punnets and any other container used for pots grown for resale.
-It is payable for anyone using the pots but it is collected at the point of purchase of the containers and is usually added to the invoice the purchaser of the pots receives.
+While it is referred to as the pot levy it is also payable on plastic bags, root control bags, degradable pots, punnets and any other container used for pots grown for resale.
+It is payable for anyone using the pots but it is collected at the point of purchase of the containers and is usually added to the invoice the purchaser of the pot's receives.
 No levy is payable on pots sold to retail customers, such as in garden centres.

 The levy can be raised, lowered or removed altogether only at the express request of NGIA after appropriate consultation with the industry.
 The levy is currently set at 5% of the wholesale value of the container.

 Who collects the Levy?

 The levy is collected by the Levies Revenue Service [LRS] which is part of the Commonwealth Department of Agriculture and Water Resources.
 The nursery product levy is one of over 60 industry levies that they collect ranging from horticultural crops such as apples and pears, citrus, macadamias and vegetables, to most livestock and cattle, grains, honey, chickens, dairy products and many other primary industries.